irf23/wealth-backend/README.md

 curl -X POST http://localhost:5000/api/import
 ```

-**Note:** This imports the 6 assets from the JSON file and creates one historical balance record for each asset at their current `balanceAsOf` date.
-To test the point-in-time historical query with multiple dates, you can manually insert additional historical records into the `AssetBalanceHistories` table or extend the API with a POST endpoint.
+**Note:** The import creates one historical balance record per asset using the `balanceAsOf` date from the JSON file.
+This is enough to demonstrate the point-in-time query logic—you can query before/after these dates to see it working correctly.

 ## API Endpoints